rabbitrepo/meeting-rooms-booking-system/README.md

 # Background

-One day, I was chatting with a friend who's an HRIS Data Analyst.
+One day, I was chatting with a friend who's an HRIS (Data Analyst).
 He was venting about the chaos in his company over meeting rooms—apparently, it's like a daily battle royale.
 Their current system is a mess, with no clear way to check if a room's actually booked, so everyone's double-booking and stepping on each other’s toes.

 I casually threw out, 'Why not let me build you something better?'
 A custom solution, tailored exactly to their needs—and I could easily make the pricing more attractive than the usual vendors.
 So, I decided to dive in and start building a POC.
 Challenge accepted.